Library Resources | September 24, 2019

 The Diverse Books EBSCO eBooks Collection contains many fiction and nonfiction books that are written by and about Latinas, Latinos and Hispanic people.

-Flipster offers 24/7 access to Spanish language editions of popular magazines including People en Español, Newsweek en Español and a variety of Cricket Media titles for children.
-For National Hispanic Heritage Month, patrons can also access Patagon Journal to learn more about the culture, heritage, and landscape of Chile and Argentina, download original Spanish articles from Vocable, or access lifestyle and political titles including Foreign Affairs Latinamérica, LUHHO, Ecología Política and ¡Hola!
+Flipster offers 24/7 access to Spanish language editions of popular magazines such as People en Español.
+For National Hispanic Heritage Month, patrons can also access Patagon Journal to learn more about the culture, heritage, and landscape of Chile and Argentina, download original Spanish articles from Vocable, or access lifestyle and political titles including Foreign Affairs Latinamérica, Ecología Política and ¡Hola!

 Your comment will be reviewed by a moderator for approval.